-Please note, that some response actions, such as collecting triage packs or collecting system RAM, require additional disk space.
+Please note that some response actions, such as collecting triage packs or collecting the system's RAM, require additional disk space.

-There are no requirements pertaining to the CPU as scans can be scheduled in a way that THOR reduces its own process priority and limits its CPU usage to a configurable percentage.
+There are no requirements pertaining to the CPU as scans can be scheduled in a way that THOR reduces its own process priority.
+This limits the CPU usage to a configurable percentage, with the tradeoff being prolonged scan times.
+There are multiple ways to facilitate THOR scans to your environment, which you can find in our separate THOR Manual.